Font Size: A A A

 Goal: Detect a lump before you can feel it.

-Breast cancers found during screening exams are more likely to be smaller and still confined to the breast.
+Breast cancers found during mammograms and other screening exams are more likely to be smaller and not spread outside the breast.
 The size of a breast cancer and how far it has spread are among the most important factors in determining a woman’s prognosis.
-Early detection tests for breast cancer help save thousands of lives each year, and many more lives can be saved when more women and their health care providers use them regularly.
+Early detection tests for breast cancer help save thousands of lives each year, and many more lives can be saved when more women and their doctors use them regularly.

-Ages 25 to 39, women should talk with their health care provider about beginning clinical breast exams and understanding their own breast health, family history of cancer, and any other risk factors.
+From ages 25 to 39, talk with a health care provider about beginning clinical breast exams and understanding your personal breast health, family history of cancer, and any other risk factors.

 More Information: